annuhemnani/RestAssuredFramework/README.md

-# Restful-booker API Playground
+# Testing Restful-booker API

-Welcome to the Restful-booker API Playground!
-This project is designed to help you learn API test automation using Java and REST Assured.
+This is a comprehensive API testing framework designed to help you learn and practice API test automation using Java and REST Assured.
+This project focuses on testing the **Restful-booker API**, which provides endpoints for managing hotel bookings.

 ## Languages and Frameworks